deborahc/ContosoRepo/README.md

 This notebook shows an overview of features available in the latest preview of Azure Cosmos DB built-in C# notebooks.

 ## Notebook 2: Autoscale provisioned throughput demo
 This notebook sets up a basic benchmark test against a container configured with autoscale.
-To run this notebook in your environment, insert the following into the first notebook cell.

 ## Additional resources
 Blog: [What's new in Azure Cosmos DB built-in C# notebooks](https://devblogs.microsoft.com/cosmosdb/csharp-notebooks/)